-Each year, Macmillan asks our supplier mills for which we directly source paper to give us their Scope 1 and Scope 2 carbon emissions, as defined by the Greenhouse Gas Protocol.
-Macmillan has switched our suppliers to lower carbon profile vendors in order to support sustainable manufacturing that is consistent with our commitment.
+- Each year, Macmillan asks our supplier mills for which we directly source paper to give us their Scope 1 and Scope 2 carbon emissions, as defined by the Greenhouse Gas Protocol.
+Macmillan uses lower carbon profile vendors in order to support sustainable manufacturing that is consistent with our commitment.

-More than 25% of the paper we purchase direct is made from the residual wood left over from sawmill operations after timber has been manufactured.
+- More than 25% of the paper we purchase directly is made from the residual wood left over from sawmill operations after timber has been manufactured.

-We support the use of legally forested, logged, and traded forest products, which are in compliance with applicable state, provincial, national, and/or federal laws.
-We, of course, as mandated by law, abide by the European Union Timber Regulation (EUTR), which prohibits the import and export of products containing and/or use of certain endangered flora or illegally logged trees.
+- We support the use of legally forested, logged, and traded forest products, which are in compliance with applicable state, provincial, national, and/or federal laws.
+We abide by the European Union Timber Regulation (EUTR), which prohibits the import and export of products containing and/or use of certain endangered flora or illegally logged trees.